robtech21/virtual-browser-os-list/README.md

 # virtual-browser-os-list

-This is a list of virtual machines/emulators of computers (e.g. x86, RISC, ARM) that will run in your browser.
+This is an exhaustive list of virtual machines/emulators of computers (x86, RISC, etc.) that will run in your browser.

 This is still a work in progress.